County-District-School (CDS) Codes

 - School Code Assignment

-Information for making changes to, or starting new charter schools.
+This Web page contains information regarding making changes to, or starting new, charter schools.

 - CDS Codes for Statewide Benefit Charter (SBC) Schools

 This Web page contains guidelines regarding obtaining CDS codes for Statewide Benefit Charter schools.

 This Web page contains guidelines regarding making the decision to close a school.